 If you make these Vegan Lemon & Blueberry Muffins, please make sure to comment below or tag me in your recreations over on Instagram at @georginaburgess_ – I absolutely love to see them!

 How Do You Keep Blueberries from Bursting in Muffins?

 Blueberries have a tendency to burst when baked in muffins because of the high moisture content in the berries.

-Here are a few tips to prevent blueberries from bursting in muffins:
+Here are a few tips to prevent blueberries from bursting in these lemon and blueberry muffins: